Peter-T-Ruehr/PiScAnt/README.md

 # PiscAnt (Pi scAnt)
 Python code to run scAnt setup on Raspberry Pi.
-This was developed for my own use, so the code may be messy and only comes with limited documentation.
+This was developed for my own use, so the code may be messy, only comes with limited documentation, and I know of some issues already, but it worls.
 Feel free to use it, however, and let me know if you have constructive critique.

+A first model generated with this code and setup is available [here](https://skfb.ly/ourV8).

 The the scAnt author's original code and documentation are available [here](https://github.com/evo-biomech/scAnt), CAD files [here](https://www.thingiverse.com/thing:4694713), and the related publication [here](https://peerj.com/articles/11155/).